Food Waste Resources During The COVID-19 Pandemic

 As institutions across the country close, they are left with excess food that could be donated as emergency food assistance.
 Download and share this handout from Harvard Law School’s Food Law and Policy Center to get more information on food recovery resources and learn how businesses can donate their surplus food.

 The U.S. EPA's Excess Food Opportunities Map shows food banks and other institutions that can accept donated or recovered foods.

 The U.S. FDA's Food Safety and the Coronavirus Disease 2019 web page lists resources, Q&As, and guidance for industry members and consumers on COVID-19 food safety.

 ReFED’s partner DoorDash is providing at-cost and subsidized deliveries via its DoorDash Drive fulfillment service to nonprofit organizations, including schools, food pantries, and community-health centers.
 Click here.

-Postmates has rolled out a resource available for nonprofits to onboard and deliver any supplies or food items using their fleet during this crisis.
+Postmates is using their fleet to help nonprofits to onboard and deliver supplies and food items during the pandemic.
 Nonprofit partners can onboard themselves using the link and enter themselves as “Special” and “Disaster Relief.”
-Nonprofits then need to email [email protected]tmates.com to receive the discounted pricing from the email address they set up the account with.
+Then email [email protected] to receive discounted pricing from the email address they set up the account with.